strivly/kasten-k10-scenarios/README.md

 # kasten-k10-scenarios
 # Challenges

 1. Install Kasten
+   - Install Kasten,
-   Install Kasten, configure primary storage, and enable Kasten Dashboard access
+   - configure primary storage, and
+   - enable Kasten Dashboard access
 2. Install MinIO
+   - Install MinIO
-   Install MinIO and configure a Kasten Location Profile
+   - configure a Kasten Location Profile
 3. Install App
-   Install an example, stateful application that will be protected using Kasten
+   - Install an example, stateful application that will be protected using Kasten
 4. Backup App
-   Create and run your first backup policy
+   - Create and run your first backup policy
 5. Restore App
-   Delete and restore your application
+   - Delete and restore your application
 6. (BONUS) Backup via API
-   Understand how to perform actions via API
+   - Understand how to perform actions via API

 ## Install Kasten

 ### Part1.
-Review Lab Staging
-Each new lab will begin with a brief summary of the environment and any relevant staging details.
-Take a moment to review this information before proceeding with the lab, as environments and staging vary based on the requirements for each lab.

-This lab environment is comprised out of a single host:
-Host	Staging
-k8s-cluster	Single-node K3s cluster used to run and backup applications Hostpath CSI storage provisioner installed
-MinIO installed in minio namespace lab-bucket-immutable bucket created with Object Lock enabled

-Each lab is logically divided into multiple exercises, also called challenges.
-Each exercise is further divided into multiple Parts.
-Each Part should be completed before proceeding to the next exercise.

-### Part2.
 Pre-Flight Checks
 1. In the ✅ Terminal tab, begin by adding the Kasten repository to helm, as this is required to run the pre-flight check script:

    ```shell